theMercedes/DatalinkIntro/README.md

 There are three types of ACARS messages:
 * **ATC (Air Traffic Control)**
     * ATC messages include:
-    * aircraft requests for clearances
+    * Aircraft requests for clearances
     * ATC issue of clearances and instructions to aircraft.
-    * used often to deliver Pre-Departure, Datalink ATIS and en route Oceanic Clearances.
+    * Used often to deliver Pre-Departure, Datalink ATIS and en route Oceanic Clearances.

 * **AOC (Aeronautical Operational Control)**
 * **AAC (Airline Administrative Control)**